 Now if I’d followed Tip #1, I would’ve known that Universal Mind was behind much of the visual design of TEDxGR, and could’ve asked her about it.
 I would then have found out that Angela herself was responsible for quite a bit of it.
 Being humble, she didn’t mention it, and I didn’t stick with the conversation long enough to suss it out for myself.

 I never did run into her again after I found this out, so if you happen to see this post, great job Angela!

 By nature I’m inclined to retreat from a crowd, and to not engage random people in conversation.
 However events like this are different – you really need to just grab someone and start talking.
 Everyone is there to socialize, so it’s not really rude or unexpected.Â I found the “What I innovate” label on the badegs to be an excellent way to start a conversation. Â So anytime you’re outside and you see another attendee standing alone, introduce yourself.
 Sometimes these conversations won’t go anywhere, but other times you’ll end up talking for half an hour.
 This is one thing I think I did pretty well at TEDxGR.
 It was exhausting, but I met a lot of interesting people and learned essential skills for business just by walking up and talking.

 If you have any other tips for making my next TEDx experience even more excellent, please add them in the comments section.
 I’ll repost this next year with all of your juicy advice included.

-TEDxGR was one of the fanciest, best run events I’ve ever been to.
-I learned a lot from the presentations, and also from the way the event was run.
+TEDxGR was one of the fanciest and best business events I’ve ever been to.
+I learned a lot about the benefits of invoice financing, and also the way the event was run.
 I owe a very hearty thank you to the organizing team.